BETURA (BETURA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BETURA Historical Price

-According to the latest data gathered on BETURA live price page, the current price of BETURA is 0.000016USD.
+According to the latest data gathered on BETURA live price page, the current price of BETURA is 0.000018USD.
 The circulating supply of BETURA(BETURA) is

 In the past 24 hours, BETURA has shown a price movement of